 The initial step in obtaining second citizenship through investment is to research various programs across the globe.
 For example, several nations, like Malta, provide citizenship by investment programs for individuals with different investment capabilities and personal goals.
 Consequently, a comparison of the advantages, possible returns, and conditions of the second citizenship program is required so that you can select the most suitable one to meet your requirements.

-To explore Malta’s program in depth, see this step-by-step guide to applying for citizenship by investment.
+To explore Malta’s program in depth, see this step by step guide to applying for citizenship by investment.

 Step 2: Qualify for the Eligibility Criteria for Second Citizenship